Karen Pence

-Karen Sue Pence (née Batten, formerly Whitaker; born January 1, 1957) is an American schoolteacher, painter, and was the second lady of the United States from 2017 to 2021.
+Karen Sue Pence (née Batten, formerly Whitaker; born January 1, 1957) is an American schoolteacher who was the second lady of the United States from 2017 to 2021.
 She is married to the 48th vice president of the United States, Mike Pence.
-She was the first lady of Indiana from 2013 to 2017.
+Pence was also the first lady of Indiana from 2013 to 2017 during her husband's tenure as the 50th governor of that state.
+In 2023, she released a book detailing her life as a political spouse, titled When It's Your Turn to Serve: Experiencing God's Grace in His Calling for Your Life.

 Early life and education

 Pence was born as Karen Sue Batten at McConnell Air Force Base in Kansas on January 1, 1957, the daughter of Lillian (née Hacker; 1931–2004) and John M. Batten (1931/1932–1988), a United Airlines official.
 Her parents divorced when she was very young, and her mother married Bernard Barcio in 1967.
 She grew up in the Broad Ripple Village neighborhood of Indianapolis, where she graduated as valedictorian from Bishop Chatard High School.
 Pence attended nearby Butler University where she studied to become a teacher, and minored in art.
 She received both a Bachelor of Science (B.S.) and a Master of Science (M.S.) in elementary education from Butler University.